Amir D. Aczel

 Book Notification is an Amazon Associate and eBay Partner.
 If you click on a book title it will take you to Amazon or your default book store where you can read more about the book or purchase it.
 We earn money from qualifying purchases.

 The most read book by Amir D. Aczel on Book Notification is Descartes's Secret Notebook, a Non-Fiction book.
-The second most read book is The Jesuit and the Skull, a Non-Fiction book.
+The second most read book is The Riddle of the Compass, a Non-Fiction book.

 Below is a complete list of Amir D. Aczel books in publication and chronological order, broken down by series.